AstraProtocol/astra/x/inflation/spec/01_concepts.md

 This module is dedicated to this allocation.

 Block rewards are minted in `daily` epochs, via a decay function.
-During a period of 365 epochs (i.e, one year), a daily provision of Astra tokens is minted and allocated to staking rewards and reserve treasury.
+During a period of 365 epochs (i.e, one year), a daily provision of Astra tokens is minted and allocated to staking rewards, the Astra Foundation and the Community Pool.
 Within a period, the epoch provision does not change.
-The epoch provision is then reduced by a factor of `(1-r)` for subsequent years, with a decay factor `r`.
+The epoch provision is then reduced by a factor of `(1-r)` for each subsequent period, with a decay factor `r`.
 Precisely, at the end of each period, the provision is recalculated as follows:

 ```latex
 f(x) = r * (1 - r)^x * R